A Fantastic Tamil Harbour Beneath Under The Sea

 Poompuhar's Immersion: Mythology Meets Science:

-Tamil Epic Manimegalai told a ghost story about poompuhar, which swallowed the sea overnight because of divine anger.
+Tamil Epic Manimegalai tells a ghost story about Poompuhar, which swallowed the sea overnight because of divine anger.
 Although this may look mythological, modern science supports the possibility of a natural disaster.

 Marine archaeological studies conducted by the National Institute of Oceanography (NIO) have highlighted the submerged structures including stone hats and ceramics about a kilometre offshore.
 These findings suggest that part of the old city was actually lost due to erosion or tsunami, possibly around CE of the second century.

-Parts of Ancient Poompuhar are Now Under Sea:
+Parts of Ancient Poompuhar are Now Under the Sea:

 Changes in the curriculum for the river, combined with heavy tidal waves or sudden geological phenomena, caused this disaster.
-The discovery of these ruins has increased interest in maritime Archeology in India, and poompuhar is often known as "Atlantis of India".
+The discovery of these ruins has increased interest in maritime archaeology in India, and Poompuhar is often known as "Atlantis of India".

 Modern Pumpuhar: A City Remembers the Past: